 Lanterns were originally introduced into Japan by China.
-The first ones were made of metal and primarily used to light doorways to shrines and temples.
-They were later made of stone for use in gardens, but it wasn’t until they were introduced into Japanese tea gardens by tea-master Sen-no-Rikkyu that they became a major garden element.
-Japanese tea ceremonies were often held in the evenings and light was needed to guide guests to the tea-room.
-Stone lanterns fall into four main types.
-Tachi-gata are pedestal lanterns, ikekomi-gata are the so-called “buried lanterns”, oki-gata small, often portable lanterns and yukimi-gata are the famous “snow viewing” lanterns.
-Nitobe Memorial Garden has numerous lanterns, apparently very carefully placed.
-Some of the main ones are discussed below.
+The first lanterns were made of metal and primarily used to light doorways to shrines and temples.
+They were later made of stone for use in gardens, but it was not until tea master Sen-no-Rikkyu introduced lanterns into Japanese tea gardens that they became a major garden element.
+Japanese tea ceremonies were often held in the evenings and light was needed to guide guests to the tea room.

 The Nitobe lantern – A pedestal lantern of the Kasuga type

-The Maiden lantern, situated near the 11-plank bridge, is a smaller version of the snow-viewing lantern on the Island of Eternity, and is thought to represent courtship in the cycle of life.
-Consistent with this, the 11-plant bridge leads directly to the marriage lantern, representing early marriage.
+The Maiden lantern, situated near the 11-plank bridge, is a smaller version of the snow-viewing lantern on the Island of Eternity and is thought to represent courtship in the cycle of life.
+The 11-plant bridge leads directly to the marriage lantern representing early marriage.

-This lantern was not in Dr. Mori’s original design but was added later as a gift from the city of Morioka.
-The stone is local to Morioka district and it bears the crescent moon and stars of the Nitobe family crest.
+This lantern was not in Dr. Mori’s original design, but was added later as a gift from the city of Morioka.
+The stone is local to the Morioka district and it bears the crescent moon and stars of the Nitobe family crest.

-This lantern, like the Nitobe lantern, has the signs of the zodiac and the lotus blossom carved into it.
+Like the Nitobe lantern, the Marriage lantern has the signs of the zodiac and the lotus blossom carved into it.

-This lantern may commemorate Nitobe’s Christian faith.
-It is named after its inventor, tea master Oribe Furuta (1544-1615).
-Japanese Christians could attach figures of the Virgin Mary onto the flat front shaft of the lantern, buried underground, and so were able to worship secretly.
+The remembering lantern may commemorate Nitobe’s Christian faith and is named after its inventor, tea master Oribe Furuta (1544-1615).
+Japanese Christians attached figures of the Virgin Mary onto the flat front shaft of lanterns buried underground and so were able to worship secretly.
 In Nitobe Memorial Garden, the image of the virgin on this lantern is kept half-exposed.